danieleades/sphinx-graph/docs/src/setup.rst

 Installation
 ============

-Install using Pip
+Install using Pip (or your favourite package manager)

         pip install sphinx-graph

-Or Poetry

-        poetry add sphinx-graph

 And add to the 'extensions' in your Sphinx document's *conf.py* file